MathewSachin/Captura/docs/FAQ.md

 Also, the recently released .Net Core only has support for console applications.

-## Does Captura support DirectX Game Video Recording?
+## Does Captura support DirectX Game Video Recording

 Some newer games can be recorded using Desktop Duplication API.
 Enable Desktop Duplication in **Config | Extras**.